 There’s nothing quite like a hot summer evening, the smoky smell of the barbecue and an ice-cold drink in hand.

-But let’s think beyond store bought hamburgers and hotdogs when it comes time to hit the grill.
+But let’s help our clients think beyond store-bought hamburgers and hotdogs when it comes time to hit the grill.

 There are plenty of ways to barbecue with nourishing foods so you can end the night feeling awesome.
-Today we're sharing our best tips on how to healthify your next barbecue without sacrificing any of the amazing taste.
+Today we're sharing our best tips on how your clients can healthify their next barbecue without sacrificing any of the amazing taste.